pw091/Deep-Generative-Models-in-RKHS/README.md

 Supporting code and a [written report](final_report.pdf) for a thorough analysis of variational autoencoders (VAEs) and flow-based models expressed as transport maps parameterized within a reproducing kernel Hilbert space (RKHS).
 The robust mathematical construction of neural network-based generative models in this setting was the main objective; the PyTorch implementations of VAE and flow-based models on MNIST serve as a complementary empirical component.

 ## Models
+[models/](models) contains architectures developed for use in this project.

 1. VAE: Variational Autoencoders [[arxiv]](https://arxiv.org/pdf/1312.6114.pdf)
 - Primary contributor: [pw091](https://github.com/pw091)